pranigopu/exploringChromeExtensions/__notes__/conceptNotes/conceptNotes (javaScript).md

 A callback is any reference to executable code that is passed as an argument to other code.
 In other words, the other code is expected to call back the code at a given time.

 ## Promise
 A 'Promise' is an object representing the eventual completion or failure of one or more asynchronous operations, such as API calls or HTTP requests.
+In other terms, a promise represents a single asynchronous operation that hasn't completed yet, but is expected to complete in the future.
 Compared to events and regular callbacks, promises are...

 - Easier to manage when dealing with multiple asynchronous operations, where callbacks associated with each operation can create a messy situation and unmanageable code.
 - Better at handling errors
 - Offer better code readability

-Essentially, a promise is a returned object to which you attach callbacks (instead of passing callbacks into a function).
+At its most basic level, a promise is an object to which you attach callbacks (instead of passing callbacks into a function).

+### Relevance of promise
+JavaScript is a synchronous scripting language, which means the code executes in a strictly sequential manner, and waits for processes to complete before moving on, for the most part.
+We can have asynchronous functions or processes that do not compel the JavaScript code to wait for a response.
+This can lead to you obtaining a NULL valued response, even if the asynchronous computation executes correctly, since an asynchronous computation may take more time than the JavaScript code waits for.
+Promise objects are designed to handle such scenarios.
+The results of a particular asynchronous computation can be reflected in the associated promise object, whenever it completes.
+We can use promise handlers (discussed below) to handle the resolution or rejection (success or failure of the associated asynchronous computation), which will be executed asynchronously as JavaScript code.

 ### Advantages of using promises
 #### General advantages